sumiya11/Groebner.jl/docs/index.md

 ![](/assets/logo-with-text.svg)
 @@

-Groebner.jl is a package for fast and generic Gröbner bases computations based on Faugère's [F4 algorithm](https://www-polsys.lip6.fr/~jcf/Papers/F99a.pdf) written in Julia.
+Groebner.jl is a package for Gröbner bases computation based on the Faugère's F4 algorithm written in Julia.

 ## Installation